georgi/blog/posts/2008/9/emacs-completions.md

 ---
 category: Emacs
+tags: emacs, completion
 date: 2008-09-04
 languages: lisp

-tags: emacs, completionEmacs Completions with Hippie-Expand and Snippets
+Emacs Completions with Hippie-Expand and Snippets
 =================================================

 One of the most important features of a text editor is the completing